Data Processing Agreement

 Spa client data (extracted from spa management software):

-• Client names and contact information (email, phone)
+• Client names and contact information (email, phone, postal address)

 • Visit history, appointment records, and services received